 We are thrilled to announce that the latest phase in procurement of gifts from The Hobson Oak is now in full swing!
 August marks the first opportunity to obtain unique decorative objects crafted from the tree.
-Naperville Parks Foundation has partnered with Loaves and Fishes Community Services to auction items at their Night to End Hunger, held Saturday August 25, 2018.
+Naperville Outdoor Alliance has partnered with Loaves and Fishes Community Services to auction items at their Night to End Hunger, held Saturday August 25, 2018.

 Below, we would like to highlight two generous artisans that have gifted their special talent, skill, and hundreds of hours of labor to design and fabricate pieces that will bring a sense of kinship and style to the homes of the lucky recipients.

 Long time Naperville resident and retired businessman Bruce Kamp has connections to a number of local organizations through his support, family, and friends.
 It was well-timed that he got word of the Hobson Oak Project and offered to lend his woodsman skills to create beautiful decorative pieces for auction.

 His story is one that has a direct correlation to our tree.
 It’s traditional, nostalgic, and timeless.
 Bruce’s foundation in craftsmanship came as the apprentice to his dad who woodworked as a hobby.
 He learned skills at his father’s side and to this day utilizes some of his original tools and equipment, including a ShopMaster aluminum bed lathe.
 Today he mostly uses a contemporary lathe.
 Over the years he has fashioned keepsakes and heirlooms for his kids and grandchildren.
 He also constructed beautiful furnishings for his home.